njaurigue/cse15l-lab-reports/lab-report-5-week-10.md

 ## Test File 1 - 194.md

-By using the `diff` command, we can compare our output files from both implementations of `MarkdownParse.java.
+By using the `diff` command, we can compare our output files from both implementations of `MarkdownParse.java`.
 With this command, we found that line 212 of our test files contained differing outouts:

 **Personal Implementation:** `[]`
 **Provided Implementation:** `[url]`